 The free tax calculator has been updated for 2018 and 2019 years.

-For residents adults*, these are theoretical minimum taxing levels for the past several years, and future years according to the Budget 2018 tax rate proposals announced in May 2018:
+For resident adults*, these are theoretical minimum taxing levels for the past several years, and future years according to the Budget 2018 tax rate proposals announced in May 2018 (now law):

 Marginal Tax Rate